gzhu06/Cacophony/README.md

 |[WavCaps-HTSAT](https://arxiv.org/abs/2303.17395)|0.961| 0.690| 0.595| **0.929**| 0.752|0.806|0.234| 0.168| 0.256| 0.548|0.847| 0.962| 0.958|
 |Stage1: AudioMAE (Ours)|0.841| **0.754**|**0.661**| 0.893| **0.841**|**0.893**| **0.439**| 0.161| **0.700**|**0.827**|0.828| 0.985| 0.945|
 |Stage2: Cacophony (Ours)|0.970| 0.660| 0.593|0.833|0.680|0.762| 0.262|**0.191**| 0.420|0.726|0.850| 0.985|**0.970**|
 </center>

 ## Acknowledgements

+We are immensely grateful to the Google TPU Research Cloud (TRC) for generously providing the computational resources vital to our project.
+Their support has been invaluable.

+We thank the FreeSound team from Pompeu Fabra University for providing us with the scraping API.
+We thank the University of Rochester Goergen Institute for Data Science (GIDS) seed funding program.
+We thank LAION CLAP team for collecting open source datesets and generously sharing them with the research community.